coderefinery/mma/_episodes/06-fortran-c.md

 Fortran, Python) and demonstrate how to call this functionality across languages.

-Later we will combine these 3 implementations in an example Python package.
+Later we will combine these 3 implementations in a Python package and learn few useful tricks.

 ---